Will & Trust Contests

 - Creditor’s claims.
 You may need legal counsel as a caregiver who provided services on the promise that you would be compensated after a person’s death, or you may need to dispute the legitimacy of such claims.

-If you have strong suspicions or have yourself been accused of wrongdoing, please call or e-mail us today for a free 30 minute consultation.
+If you have strong suspicions or have yourself been accused of wrongdoing, please call our office in Lafayette at 925-297-6179 or toll free at 888-355-4093 or email us today for a free 30-minute consultation.